vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   +-----------+------------------+------+
   ```

+  !!! caution

+        Only the `root` user can register the drainer service in the primary cluster.

-3. Configure the listener service.
+1. Configure the listener service.

   ```ngql
   # replication_basketballplayer is the synchronization target.
 It will be created in the following steps.